flamingchickens1540/ChargedChickens/README.md

 This endpoint takes in the event and team keys as well as the pit-scouting data and inserts it into the database.
 [Request made from here](/src/lib/components/pit-scout-components/Submit.svelte)

 #### [/submit/photo](/src/routes/api/submit/photo/+server.ts)
-This endpoint is slightly more complex.
-Requests to this route must contain an array or object of photos, and a team and event key.
+This endpoint takes an array or object of photos, and a team and event key.
 First, the team and event keys are validated by checking if they both match their expected format (see the validateInput function at this endpoint's route).
-In the future, this could extend to also making sure that the given team is present at the event, using a request to TBA's API.
-Then each photo is validated by making sure they all less than one gigabyte in size.
+Then each photo is validated by making sure they are all less than one gigabyte in size.
 Finally, all the photos are inserted into the database.
 [Request made from here](/src/routes/photo/+page.svelte)

 ### Admin
 This route contains several endpoints, assign, authed, make-event, and teams.
 Each one is used for a different purpose by the admin, and should only be accessible by the admin.
 Each of these endpoints requires a valid admin password header to succeed.
 [All requests made from here](/src/routes/admin-dashboard/+page.svelte)